Medical questions & health advice by licensed doctors

-"How many post-natal follow ups will I need to have during my pregnancy?
+"How many post-natal follow ups will I need to have during my pregnancy?"

 How do these work?
 How should I prepare?

 This first visit tends to be lengthy as they will take your full medical history, do an exam, discuss any symptoms you are having, counsel you on pregnancy, and answer any questions you may have.
 After this, visits are usually every 4 weeks until week 30-32 at which point it usually increased to every 2 weeks.
 These visits tend to be quicker if you are not having any problems.
 You will usually be seen weekly starting at 36 weeks.
 If you have any complications during your pregnancy or are considered high risk for any reason you will likely need to be seen more often.
 After delivery of your baby you will usually have one postnatal visit 6 weeks postpartum.
 If you happen to have a C-section your doctor might want to see you around 2 weeks postpartum to check your incision and make sure you are healing appropriately.
 Again, please discuss this further with your OBGYN or primary care doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.